redxouls/ml-ta-helper/README.md

 A simple toolkit for accessing data from Kaggle and post-process for calculating student grades and finding potential cheatings 📝🎓.

+The codes are created by Chien-yu Huang & Heng-Jui Chang and modified by Redxouls Chen & Guang-Ming Chen

 ## Requirements
 ```